-If the prior art reference expressly teaches a particular reason to select the claimed species or subgenus, Office personnel should point out the express disclosure which would have motivated one of ordinary skill in the art to select the claimed invention.
+If the prior art reference expressly teaches a particular reason to select the claimed species or subgenus, Office personnel should point out the express disclosure >and explain why it would have been obvious to< one of ordinary skill in the art to select the claimed invention.
 An express teaching may be based on a statement in the prior art reference such as an art recognized equivalence.
 For example, see Merck & Co. v.
 Biocraft Labs., 874 F.2d 804, 807, 10 USPQ2d 1843, 1846 (Fed.
 Cir.
 1989) (holding claims directed to diuretic compositions comprising a specific mixture of amiloride and hydrochlorothiazide were obvious over a prior art reference expressly teaching that amiloride was a pyrazinoylguanidine which could be coadministered with potassium excreting diuretic agents, including hydrochlorothiazide which was a named example, to produce a diuretic with desirable sodium and potassium eliminating properties).
 See also, In re Kemps, 97 F.3d 1427, 1430, 40 USPQ2d 1309, 1312 (Fed.
 Cir.
-1996) (holding there is sufficient motivation to combine teachings of prior art to achieve claimed invention where one reference specifically refers to the other).
+1996) (holding >it would have been obvious< to combine teachings of prior art to achieve claimed invention where one reference specifically refers to the other).